real-big-spoon/Vapor-Eaglercraft-1.8/README.md

 **To run the desktop runtime:**

 **Note:** Athough it may be tempting to release "desktop" copies of your client, the current desktop runtime was designed for debug use only and is a poor choice for distribution to end users.
+**Another Note:** Please use Java 17 when running the desktop runtime!
+On newer Java versions, connecting to multiplayer servers will cause a crash.

 Run the `StartDesktopRuntime` script in the "target_lwjgl_desktop" folder (or the `eaglercraftDebugRuntime` Gradle task in your IDE) to run the desktop runtime.
 This will run the client using the JVM and an LWJGL3-based runtime, which can be useful for debugging crashes and to speed up testing if you don't want to wait for the JavaScript or WASM-GC client to be built.